-Windows, external doors and joinery

-Repair category 2

-Notes Windows and doors were not all fully opened or tested however some items of wear and tear including air gaps and units being stiff to operate were noted.
+Windows, external doors and joinery Repair category 2 Notes Windows and doors were not all fully opened or tested however some items of wear and tear including loose handles and decay to framework were noted.
 Some double glazed units are defective having failed and allowed condensation to form between the panes.
 Repairs or replacement of units and/or components may be required.
+Single glazed units will require additional ongoing maintenance.
+Localised evidence of decay was noted to roofline joinery.